-This report was initially presented to Executive on 9th January 2013 for information.
-It is now being presented for scrutiny at Audit Committee on 31st January 2013, prior to being considered by Executive on 12th February 2013 and finally to Full Council for approval on 21st February 2013.
+This report was initially presented to Executive on 9th January 2013 for information before being scrutinised at Audit and Governance Committee on 31st January 2013.
+It will be considered today for recommendation to Council for approval on 21st February 2013.